 Create Key Vault and Secret

-2. This article assumes that you already have create Key Vault and a Secret in it.
+2. This article assumes that you already have created Key Vault and a Secret in it.
 If not, then you can create one using this link.

 Create Service Principal and Assign Access